-My research aims to understand and address the social and ecological determinants of global health and development.
-In particular, I am interested in how factors such as poverty, migration, food security, and climate change interact and shape health and development outcomes.
+Our research group aims to understand and address the social and ecological determinants of global health and development.
+In particular, our group is interested in how factors such as poverty, migration, food security, and climate change interact and shape health and development outcomes.